view-components/grids/README.md

 If you already cloned this repository, or you want to reinstall package, navigate to package folder and run `composer create-project` without specifying package name.

 If you are sure that you don't need to reinstall composer dependencies, you can execute only bundled installer: `composer run post-create-project-cmd`

+This kind of installation has additional requirements:
+* ext-curl
+* ext-pdo_sqlite

 ## Usage